Photo of CHWs

 37%

-only received their results because of the community health workers
+participants only received their results thanks to the community health workers